Worklytics/psoxy/docs/faq-security.md

 A WAF could make sense if you are using Psoxy to expose an on-prem, in-house built tool to Worklytics that is otherwise not exposed to the internet.

+## Can I deploy Psoxy instances in a VPC?

+As of November 2023, that is not directly supported by the Worklytics-provided Terraform modules.
+If you have a use-case that you believe requires a VPC, please let us know.

+The usual cases for deploying infra in a VPC is to isolate a complex, potentially insecure component, such as a VM with lots of packages/software/etc running on it.
+Proxy instances are small java bundles, compiled, packaged, and deployed by your team - into serverless infrastructure sandboxes (AWS Lambda, GCP CLoud Functions, etc).
+The code is source-available for your team to review; it undergoes full automated testing and continual vulnerability scanning.

+Access to proxy instances is based on Workload Identity Federation (OIDC) and IAM policies, which is equivalent to how internal access between your AWS/GCP cloud resources is currently secured.

+No workplace data is stored by proxy instances.
+For the connectors that sanitize bulk file data, this data is only persisted into GCS/S3 buckets.
+AWS/GCS do not support deploying such buckets "in a VPC".
+You could write an IAM policy that grants access to such buckets *from* a VPC, but this is functionally equivalent to an IAM policy that grants access to such a buckets from a specific lambda/cloud function.